jrpat/hoot/README.md

 language](http://antirez.com/articoli/tclmisunderstood.html).
 Hoot was
 inspired by Tcl's
 [`subst`](https://jim.tcl.tk/fossil/doc/trunk/Tcl_shipped.html#_subst)
-command, which is already tantalizingly close to being a proper templating language in its own right.
+command, which makes Tcl tantalizingly close to being a proper templating language in its own right.

-The main thing that is holding it back is that the Tcl syntax for commands (`[...]`) is pretty common in normal prose.
+The main thing that is holding it back is that the Tcl syntax for commands (`[...]`) is pretty common in normal prose (in Markdown for example).
 Plus, in a templating environment, we'd rather that some commands (such as `set`) don't produce any output.

 #### Why The Name?